joelberkeley/words/languages.md

 ### [Python](https://www.python.org/)

 Python is the bread and butter of machine learning research, which is why I use it frequently.
-I think of Python a bit like Lego: it's straightforward, very flexible, and doesn't ask much of you, but when you need to build something that will hold strong, unattended, under heavy usage, it's just not the right tool for the job.
+Python is great for prototyping and small projects: it's straightforward, flexible, and doesn't ask much of you, but when you need to build something that will make good use of hardware resources, or hold strong, unattended, under heavy usage, it's just not the right tool for the job.